 wi = ui / πi,

 where ui is the proportion of seedlings from scat of either native or exotic seedlings amongst all seedlings from scats from that site, and πi is the proportion of native or exotic adult plants at the site.
-Because nearly all ferns disperse their spores by wind (Tryon 1970), they were excluded from this analysis.
+Because nearly all fern spores are dispersed by wind (Tryon 1970), they were excluded from this analysis.
 Upper and lower confidence intervals for wi were calculated by using

 se(wi) =1.96 √{(1 - πi) / (utotπi)}.

-We used linear regression to correlate ungulate scat abundance to forest characteristics that we measured on vegetation transects.
+We used linear regression to correlate ungulate scat abundance to forest characteristics measured on vegetation transects.
 We could not combine pig and deer abundances because sign counts are not comparable due to potentially different and unknown rates of defecation and decomposition.
-Therefore, we used deer abundance and pig abundance as separate independent factors and forest characteristics as dependent factors.
-The forest characteristics that we investigated were total seedling abundance, native seedling abundance, exotic seedling abundance, vine abundance, and Shannon diversity (Shannon 1948).
+Therefore, we used deer abundance and pig abundance as separate independent factors, and forest characteristics as dependent factors.
+The forest characteristics investigated were total seedling abundance, native seedling abundance, exotic seedling abundance, vine abundance, and Shannon diversity (Shannon 1948).
 We tested for outliers using Bonferroni outlier tests.
-P-values for studentized residuals less than 0.05 would be considered outliers.
+P-values for studentized residuals less than 0.05 were considered outliers.
 The most extreme values all had Bonferroni P-values greater than 0.05, and so all data were included in analyses.
 R2 and P-values for each regression were determined using linear models in.
 To select the best-fit linear models, F-statistics and P-values were also calculated.
 All calculations and tests were performed using R statistical software (R Core Development Team 2011).

 Results